Nissan Motor Manufacturing UK: Workforce and productivity

 To keep the workforce flexible, NMUK operates a policy of '1 worker -> 3 jobs, 3 workers -> 1 job'.
 In other words, a worker should be competent in at least three different jobs, and at least three people should be capable of doing each job.

 This principle ensures that each job can be covered in the case of absence.
 It also means that jobs can be regularly rotated to prevent a worker from becoming bored in a particular role.

 Training

-In accordance with its Investors in People responsibilities, NMUK has a strong Training department and offers a wide range of on and off the job training.
+In accordance with its Investors in People responsibilities, NMUK has a Training department offering a range of on and off-the-job training.
 The Flexible Learning Centre established on-site is open to all staff and allows them to take part in over 300 courses.

 Technical on-the-job training is available to all staff, and most of the courses are given on-site by qualified trainers.
 People-development courses (e.g. presentation skills) are also provided.
 NMUK spends more per head on staff-development than the British industry average.

 NMUK has a Continuous Development Programme (CDP) whereby staff are given personal and professional objectives every year, and are appraised against the objects.
 This appraisal is linked to pay increases.
 This is also an opportunity for staff to identify where further training may be appropriate.